VIDEO: Gregg Williams Fires Back at Odell Beckham Jr.

 Here’s what Williams had to say:

 Beckham said several Browns players who played under Williams in Cleveland told him Williams specifically targeted him during a preseason game in 2017.
+He claimed Williams taught “cheap shots” and “dirty play.”
 Remember, Williams was suspended for a season because he ran a bounty program while he was the defensive coordinator for the New Orleans Saints.

 So yeah, when he says he’s never taught players to target guys on the other team, I have a hard time believing that.